-Reasons to hire an appraiser
+Reasons to get an appraisal

-Dispute your tax assessment in Ouachita County
+Challenge your tax assessment

-Order your appraisal from J. GRAHAM GAULT REAL ESTATE APPRAISER & CONSULTANT todayOrder today
+Order an appraisal from J. GRAHAM GAULT REAL ESTATE APPRAISER & CONSULTANTOrder online

-Settle a divorce with fewer hang-ups
+Settle a divorce with less stress

 If the parties need to sell the home, they'll have a better idea of what price to set.
-And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've received a fair evaluation.
+And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've received a fair assessment.

 Ascertain a fair and accurate valuation for estate liquidation